 Pontiac finished third in US sales, behind only Chevrolet and Ford, for nine consecutive years from 1962 to 1970, inclusive.
 Note that run began two model years before the introduction of the GTO in 1964.
 Of course, the GTO is considered to be the first modern muscle car and the car that, therefore, started the US muscle car boom that lasted until the early 1970s.

-From cardomain.com a picture of a 1967 Pontiac GTO.
-My first car was one of those and I still miss it to this day.
+Two pictures of my 1967 Pontiac GTO.
+This was my first car was one of those and I still miss it to this day.
 I have written about that car before, both in this blog and my previous one.
 Pontiac engines were known for their torque; the base 400 cubic-inch V-8 engine (the one I had) was rated at 335 HP, but 441 LB-FT of torque.
 My car actually ate a pair of motor mounts.
 I guess I had more of a lead foot in those days. 🙂

 From cargurus.com a picture of a 1995 Pontiac Grand Prix.
 I bought one of these new when I moved to California and it holds the distinction of being the car I owned the longest: 9 years.
 It was also the first car that I owned in multiple states as I took it to Texas when my wonderful wife and I moved there in 2000.